global-asp/asp-source/en/0287_mr-fly-and-mr-big-head.md

 arguing with each
 other.

-Mr Fly said, “You can't
+Mr Fly said, "You can't
-jump over this river!”
+jump over this river!"
-“Yes, I can!
+"Yes, I can!
 It's you who
-can't!” replied Mr Big
+can't!" replied Mr Big
 Head.

 ##
-“You jump!” said Mr Fly.
+"You jump!" said Mr Fly.
-“No, you jump first,”
+"No, you jump first,"
 said Mr Big Head.
 So Mr Fly flew across
 the river.